How to Clean a Vape Coil

 If you had to guess what the most common complaint or everyday annoyance among vapers is, what would you say?
 Would you guess that it’s the lack of variety among many recent e-liquid flavour releases?
 Maybe it’s the companies that make minor iterations in their mods and tanks and re-release them each year as if they were completely new products?
 Nope – the thing that really bugs vapers is the fact that vape coils are more expensive than ever, and they never seem to last as long as they should.

-What if we told you that going through an entire box of coils every week doesn’t have to be a regular part of your vaping routine?
-What if you could restore some of a coil’s lost performance and extend its life by double – or potentially even more?
+What if by cleaning the coil you could restore some of a coil’s lost performance and extend its life by double – or potentially even more?

 It’s time for you to learn how to clean a vape coil and save a bundle of money.